The impact of climate change on horse health

 (11) Horse & Hund

-(12) Podcast "Consequences of climate change on the equine industry".
+(12) Podcast “Consequences of climate change on the equine industry”

-What size should I choose for my equidiva mask/cap?
+What size should I choose for my Equidiva mask/hat?

-All measurements are approximate and for guidance only.
+All measurements are approximate and are provided for informational purposes only.

-Using a tape measure (or string, which you can then measure), go around your horse's head as shown in the photo:
+Using a tape measure (or a piece of string that you will measure afterwards), measure around your horse's head as shown in the photo:

 Mask size Head circumference